Gamla Stan, Old Town of Stockholm

 The castle of Stockholm on Gamla Stan

-As soon as we leave the Reichstag, the view opens onto the castle of Stockholm.
-From there we follow the Västerlanggatan and pass the library of the riches.
-The road is getting narrower and you can tell that it was once built for carriages.
-And so only a few drivers venture through the narrow streets.
-Instead, pedestrians are gaining more and more.
-They are attracted by the numerous art galleries, craft and souvenir shops, cafes and restaurants that make Gamla Stan Stockholm a major attraction in Stockholm.
+As soon as we leave the Riksdag, the view opens onto the castle of Stockholm.
+From there we follow the Västerlanggatan and pass the Riksdag Library.
+The road is getting narrower, and you can tell that it was once built for carriages.
+Therefore, only a few drivers venture through the narrow streets.
+Instead, pedestrians are increasing.
+They are attracted by the numerous art galleries, craft and souvenir shops, cafés and restaurants that make Gamla Stan Stockholm a major attraction in Stockholm.

-Between the plush moose, Sweden flag and Pippi Longstocking rag dolls with orange-red hair, we also find shop windows showing real Swedish handicrafts: glass art, as we see it in the Kingdom of Crystal in Smaland have met porcelain, paintings and tablecloths.
-It is worthwhile to look for it between the tourist stuff.
+Between the plush moose, Sweden flag and Pippi Longstocking rag dolls with orange-red hair, we also find shop windows showing real Swedish handicrafts: glass art, porcelain, paintings, and tablecloths as we saw it in the Kingdom of Crystal in Smaland.
+It is worth looking out for among the tourist knick-knacks.

 Riddarholmskyrkan in Gamla Stan